JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

 ## Next step

-In the next part of the tutorial you'll add and configure a database to your project, and make HTTP requests.
+In the next part of the tutorial, you'll add and configure a database to your project, and make HTTP requests.

 **[Proceed to the next chapter](jvm-spring-boot-add-db-support.md)**